wheatstalk/cdk-lambda-pnp/API.md

 - *Type:* `string`

-Name of the lambda handler, relative to the workspace's root.
+Name of the lambda handler, relative to the workspace.

 ---